TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 >   - You may not apply legal terms or technological measures that legally
 >      restrict others from doing anything the license permits.
 >   - When you license under the same license as the original, depending on your
->      jurisdiction, you have wavied your moral rights.
+>      jurisdiction, you have waived your moral rights.

 If you do not follow the license you have 30 days to correct the mistakes to follow the license and the mistake is still not corrected the license is